-The binary options call accumulator is an extension of the eachway call.
-There are four strike prices with the settlement prices at 0, 10, 30, 60 and 100 as outlined in Figure 1.
-This is a strategy which, when bought out-of-the-money, can provide extremely high gearing, and increasingly rewards the speculator for an increasingly accurate forecast.
+The binary options call accumulator is an extension of the each-way call.
+There are four strike prices with the settlement prices at 0, 10, 30, 60, and 100 as outlined in Figure 1.
+This is a strategy that, when bought out-of-the-money, can provide extremely high gearing, and increasingly rewards the speculator for an increasingly accurate forecast.

 Figure 1 and the following illustrations use as the example the Nikkei 225 Index with strikes as per legend.
 The dots mark settlement values when the Nikkei 225 settles exactly on a strike at expiry.

-In the example of Figure 2 at the Nikkei 225 Index price of 8,000 the 25-day binary options call accumulator has a fair value of 3.00.
+In the example of Figure 2 at the Nikkei 225 Index price of 8,000, the 25-day binary options call accumulator has a fair value of 3.00.
 So, with the lowest strike price at 8,250 immediately above which the settlement value is 10, the index only has to rise 250 to generate a profit of 10/3―1=233% at expiry.
-In contrast the 8,250 binary call option with implied volatility 20%, 25 days to expiry and underlying of 8,000 has fair value of 26.96 which on settling in the money would return a profit of 271%, just 38% more, but without the huge upside potential that the binary options call accumulator still offers.
+In contrast, the 8,250 binary call option with implied volatility of 20%, 25 days to expiry, and underlying of 8,000 has a fair value of 26.96 which on settling in the money would return a profit of 271%, just 38% more, but without the huge upside potential that the binary options call accumulator still offers.

 Figure 3 shows the effect of changes in implied volatility on the binary options call accumulator.
 Even though the range of implied volatilities is wide the price profiles map each other closely reflecting a very low vega.
 So, we can conclude that from Figures 2 & 3 this strategy is not designed for use as a theta or vega play.

 The Binary Options Call Accumulator is calculated as:

 Binary Options Call Accumulator = Payout(K1) x Binary Call(K1)

 + Payout(K2) x Binary Call(K2)